How Does an Oral HIV Test Work?

 The control chemistry confirms the strip ran properly by producing the C line.

-What materials are inside the test
+What materials are inside the test?

-Part of what makes the device feel more trustworthy is knowing it is built from very standard diagnostic materials, not vague mystery chemistry.
+Part of what makes the device feel more trustworthy is knowing it is built from standard diagnostic materials, not vague mystery chemistry.

 Main strip material